cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 All URLs are passed to the app delegate, either at launch time or while the app is running or in the background.
 To handle incoming URLs, the delegate should implement methods to:

 - retrieve information about the URL and decide whether you want to open it
-- open the resource specified by the URL.
+- open the resource specified by the URL

 More information can be found in the [archived App Programming Guide for iOS](https://developer.apple.com/library/archive/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/Inter-AppCommunication/Inter-AppCommunication.html#//apple_ref/doc/uid/TP40007072-CH6-SW13) and in the [Apple Secure Coding Guide](https://developer.apple.com/library/archive/documentation/Security/Conceptual/SecureCodingGuide/Articles/ValidatingInput.html).